koushik-bug/AL-MCCI/README.md

 12      8
 ```
 ### Performing a Calculation
-Once the input file is constructed and all the file put into a same directory, user can perform AL-MCCI calculation by using bellow command-
+Once the input file is constructed and all the files put into the same directory, the user can perform the AL-MCCI calculation by using the below command-
 ```html
     python exe.py input_file.in &
 ```